kid-free weddings

 Other options

-If you decide to have children at the wedding, consider having a designated area for children – this will allow parents to keep an eye on their children while still being able to enjoy the wedding.
-This spare room can also be used for crying babies, fussy toddlers, and energetic kids who need to burn off some energy!
-Kid-friendly activities such as colouring books, puzzles, and board games can also help to keep children occupied during the wedding.
+If you decide to have children at the wedding, consider setting up a designated area for them.
+This will allow parents to keep an eye on their kids while still enjoying the celebration.
+The space can be used for crying babies, energetic toddlers, or kids needing to burn off energy!
+Providing kid-friendly activities like colouring books, puzzles, or board games can also help keep them entertained.
+Check out these fun wedding games for guests for more ideas to keep everyone engaged.

-Overall, there are a number of pros and cons associated with having a child-free wedding.
-Whether you are considering allowing children at your venue or not, it is important to consider your guests’ feelings and take their needs into account when making this decision.
+Overall, there are pros and cons to having a child-free wedding.
+Whether you choose to allow children or not, it’s important to take your guests’ feelings into account when making this decision.

-At a wedding I attended in Italy, the bride and groom hired a children’s entertainment company for the entire day to ensure they were well entertained throughout the day and family members were able to enjoy the benefits of an adult-only occasion.
+At a wedding I attended in Italy, the couple hired a children’s entertainment company for the day, ensuring the kids were entertained while family members enjoyed an adult-only celebration.

 Babies!

-Parents with a newborn baby should be given the option to have their baby at the wedding.
-If you go this route, make sure you provide a comfortable place for the baby to sleep and plenty of food and drink for the invited parents.
-Hopefully, they’re comfortable leaving their baby with close family on the day giving them a well deserved day off and a chance to celebrate in an adults-only celebration.
+Parents with newborns should be given the option to bring their baby to the wedding.
+If you go this route, provide a comfortable place for the baby to sleep and ensure the parents have plenty of food and drink.
+Ideally, they may feel comfortable leaving their baby with close family for the day, giving them a well-deserved break to enjoy the festivities.

 Older Kids

-Another tricky one – teenagers who are old enough to be left home alone can often feel left out when their parents go off to a wedding without them.
-Using the “over 18’s only” line can ensure they stay home on the occasion if you prefer them not to attend your wedding.
+Teens old enough to stay home might feel left out if their parents attend the wedding without them.
+Using a clear “over 18’s only” guideline can simplify this decision and ensure they stay home if you prefer a child-free event.

 Conclusion